forward/capify-ec2/readme.md

+#TODO: Note that load_balanced can only be used if an instance is in a single ELB.
+#TODO: Document the use of load_balanced with rolling deploy.

 ## Capify-EC2

 Capify-EC2 is used to generate Capistrano namespaces and tasks from Amazon EC2 instance tags, dynamically building the list of servers to be deployed to.